balena-io/balena-cli/doc/cli.markdown

 ## envs

-List the environment or config variables of an application or device, as selected by the respective command-line options.
+List the environment or configuration variables of an application, device or service, as selected by the respective command-line options.
+(A service is an application container in a "microservices" application.)

-The --config option is used to list "configuration variables" that control balena features.
+The --config option is used to list "configuration variables" that control balena platform features, as opposed to custom environment variables defined by the user.
+The --config and the --service options are mutually exclusive because configuration variables cannot be set for specific services.

-Service-specific variables are not currently supported.
-The following examples list variables that apply to all services in an app or device.
+The --all option is used to include application-wide (fleet), device-wide (multiple services on a device) and service-specific variables that apply to the selected application, device or service.
+It can be thought of as including "inherited" variables: for example, a service inherits device-wide variables, and a device inherits application-wide variables.
+Variables are still filtered out by type with the --config option, such that configuration and non- configuration variables are never listed together.

+When the --all option is used, the printed output may include DEVICE and/or SERVICE columns to distinguish between application-wide, device-specific and service-specific variables.
+As asterisk in these columns indicates that the variable applies to "all devices" or "all services".

+If you are parsing the output in a script, please select the JSON format with the '-j' option.
+This avoids future compatibility issues if columns are added, renamed or reordered.
+Also, when the JSON format is selected, an empty JSON array ([]) is printed instead of an error message when no variables exist for the given query.
+When querying variables for a device, note that the application name may be null in JSON output (or 'N/A' in tabular output) if the application linked to the device is no longer accessible by the current user (for example, in case the current user has been removed from the application by its owner).

 Examples:

 	$ balena envs --application MyApp
+	$ balena envs --application MyApp --all --json
+	$ balena envs --application MyApp --service MyService
+	$ balena envs --application MyApp --all --service MyService
 	$ balena envs --application MyApp --config
 	$ balena envs --device 7cf02a6
+	$ balena envs --device 7cf02a6 --all --json
+	$ balena envs --device 7cf02a6 --config --all --json
+	$ balena envs --device 7cf02a6 --all --service MyService

 ### Options

+#### --all

+include app-wide, device-wide variables that apply to the selected device or service.
+Variables are still filtered out by type with the --config option.

 #### -a, --application APPLICATION